gimlet-io/gimlet-documentation/src/pages/docs/container-image-building.md

 This approach is using [https://buildpacks.io/](https://buildpacks.io/) and stores the built image in a built-in container registry component.

 This approach has known limitations:
-- It is slow on Apple Silicon as there are no ARM64 builder images available as of today.
+- It only work for the NodeJS ecosystem on Apple Silicon today.
 - Automatic image building can anticipate only so much.
 Projects differ in structure and dependencies in ways an automatic image builder perhaps never be able to handle.

 ### Aiding the automatic image builder